What Is a 9/80 Work Schedule? Is It Suitable for Your Business?

 Make scheduling easier with the right tools

+Effective implementation of a 9/80 work schedule requires both a clear policy for employees to follow and the right tools to manage scheduling and time tracking.
+Before implementing this type of schedule, it is important to discuss the plan with management and employees in an open forum to ensure that everyone is on board.
 To facilitate the transition to a 9/80 schedule, consider using a scheduling and time-tracking tool like KNOW, which can help you digitize and automate shift planning, track clock-in/out, and generate time reports quickly and efficiently.
 With the right tools and policies in place, you can make the transition to a 9/80 schedule smooth and seamless.

 Frequently Asked Questions